 - Returns: 7:00pm

-- Travel in adventure-outfitted Mercedes Vans and luxury SUVs
+- Travel in adventure-outfitted Mercedes Vans or luxury SUVs

 - Includes: Transportation, all tasting fees, canapes, expert interpretation, behind the scenes brewery tour